Dennis E. Eckart: Early life and career

 VASJ) and Xavier University, receiving his Bachelor of Arts in 1971.
-He went on to earn an Bachelor of Laws from the Cleveland State University College of Law in 1974, and was admitted to the Ohio bar in 1974.
+He went on to earn a Bachelor of Laws from the Cleveland State University College of Law in 1974, and was admitted to the Ohio bar in 1974.
 Eckart began his law career practicing in Cleveland and served as the assistant prosecutor in the Lake County, Ohio prosecuting attorney's office.
 In 1974, he won a seat in the Ohio House of Representatives, where he served three terms from 1975 until 1980.

 From 1978 until 1982 he served as a vice-president of the Slovene National Benefit Society.

 United States House of Representatives

 In 1980, Eckart ran for the U.S. House to replace the vacant seat from retiring 13-term Congressman Charles Vanik.
 Eckart ran in Ohio's 11th congressional district, defeating State Senator Tim McCormack and State Representative Anthony O. Calabrese, Jr. with 40% of the vote in the Democratic primary.
 He went on to defeat Republican opponent Joseph Nahra with 55% of the vote in the general election.
-After the 1980 Census, Eckart's district was redrawn, moving him to Ohio's 22nd congressional district.
+After the 1980 census, Eckart's district was redrawn, moving him to Ohio's 22nd congressional district.
 The one-term Congressman defeated State Representative Marcus Roberto in the Democratic primary and Republican Glen W. Warner in the general election.

 Eckart served on the House Committee on Energy and Commerce, the House Committee on Education and the Workforce, and the House Committee on Small Business, where he served as Chairman of the Subcommittee for Antitrust, Deregulation and Ecology.

 During his tenure in the House, Eckart supported improving standards on environmental protection.
 He sponsored the Safe Drinking Water Act Amendments of 1983, a bill aimed to improve enforcement and greater protection for underground sources of drinking water.
 He also sponsored the Great Lakes Emergency Shoreline Protection Act, which would have started a federal guaranteed-loan program to provide for the protection from shoreline erosion of the Great Lakes.
 He also sponsored the Price-Anderson Amendments Act of 1987, amending the Atomic Energy Act of 1954 to provide for unlimited liability in the event of an accident at a nuclear power plant, and the failed House Joint Resolution 617, establishing a balanced budget amendment the Constitution.
-Eckart gained notoriety for his portrayal of Dan Quayle in debate preparation with Lloyd Bentsen for the 1988 Vice Presidential debate.
+Eckart gained notoriety for his portrayal of Dan Quayle in debate preparation with Lloyd Bentsen for the 1988 vice presidential debate.

 Eckart was a noted opponent of the Superconducting Super Collider, sponsoring a 1992 amendment in the House to defund the project.

-After the 1990 Census, with an overall decline in Ohio's population and redistricting, Eckart's district was distributed to the 13th, 14th, 17th and 19th districts.
+After the 1990 census, with an overall decline in Ohio's population and redistricting, Eckart's district was distributed to the 13th, 14th, 17th and 19th districts.
 He then decided not to run for reelection in the updated districts and was succeeded by Congressman Eric Fingerhut.